niiknow/ajenticp/README.md

 ## ajenti-install.sh
 This script can be use to install Ajenti on Ubuntu 16.04 LTS.
 It provides basic plugin and various fixes that make Ajenti possible on Ubuntu 16.04 LTS.

-1. Install *apt-utils* early so it does not warn in later steps.
+1. Install *apt-utils* and *apt-show-versions* early so it does not warn in later steps.
-2. Install *apt-show-versions* and force update to prevent Ajenti dependency errors.
-3. If nodejs not exists, use apt-get to install default nodejs.
+2. If nodejs not exists, use apt-get to install default nodejs.
 You can easily apt-get remove and/or reinstall from a different source later.
-4. Install plugins: nginx mysql/MariaDB php5.6-fpm php7.0-fpm mail nodejs python-gunicorn ruby-unicorn.
+3. Install plugins: nginx mysql/MariaDB php5.6-fpm php7.0-fpm mail nodejs python-gunicorn ruby-unicorn.
-5. Also include tools that you need to be productive in a terminal like wget, curl, git, sudo, and nano.
+4. Also include tools that you need to be productive in a terminal like wget, curl, git, sudo, and nano.
-6. Modify Ajenti default website folder from /srv/new-website to /data/sites/new-website.
+5. Modify Ajenti default website folder from /srv/new-website to /data/sites/new-website.
-7. Rework ajenti-v/vh-nginx plugin to provide better stability and reuse.
-This is an experiment of mine, and if it work, then I will try to get a change request to Ajenti.
-8. phpMyAdmin is setup as a Website on port 9001.
-In order to use phpMyAdmin for the first time, you will need to go to Ajenti Websites tab, apply the config so that Ajenti generate the nginx config for this site.
-Then restart php7.0-fpm service and start nginx service.
-Goto MySQL tab and create a new user, let say 'ajenti'@'localhost' with your own password and "RUN" the statement: "GRANT ALL PRIVILEGES ON *.* TO 'ajenti'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;" and now you can login with user ajenti on port 9001.
-9. For backup conveniences, almost everything has been redirected to your "/data" VOLUME.
-Just backup your mounted volume on a regular basis and you are good to go.
-Or create a data container and run regular snapshot on the container for easy rollback.
-Backupninja has also been configured to send file to /backup volume with daily default schedule at 1AM.
-Just mount the volume externally to get access.

 That should be enough for you to start your website hosting.
 MySql is included for convienence, but it's best to host mysql on a separate container.